-We provide necessary and sufficient conditions for a validity property to be solvable in the network-agnostic model.
+We provide a complete characterization for achieving network-agnostic $\ba$ with a given validity property, establishing tight necessary and sufficient conditions.

-To do this, we first show that, even if cryptographic setup is available, the condition $n > 2 \cdot t_s + t_a$ is a requirement for any non-trivial validity condition to be solvable (i.e., a condition for which simply outputting a default value does not suffice).
-In contrast, if cryptographic setup is unavailable, we show the stronger requirement of $n > 3 \cdot t_s$.
-Our proof for the latter, in fact, works in the purely synchronous model and, therefore, strengthens the characterization provided by \cite{arxiv23:CGGKPV} for the synchronous model.
-In particular, \cite{arxiv23:CGGKPV} only focuses on deterministic protocols, while our proofs rely on different techniques that also apply to randomized protocols.
+We first show that, even if cryptographic setup is available, the condition $n > 2 \cdot t_s + t_a$ is a requirement for any non-trivial validity condition to be solvable (i.e., a condition for which simply outputting a default value does not suffice).
+When no cryptographic setup is available, we show the stronger requirement of $n > 3 \cdot t_s$.
+Our proof for the latter, in fact, works in the synchronous model and, therefore, strengthens the characterization provided by \cite{PODC24:CGGKPV} for the synchronous model.
+In particular, \cite{PODC24:CGGKPV} only focuses on deterministic protocols, while our proofs rely on different techniques that also apply to randomized protocols.

-Then, in addition to these lower bounds on $n$, regardless of whether cryptographic setup is available or not, we prove one more necessary condition for a validity property to be solvable, along the lines of the \emph{similarity condition} of \cite{PODC23:CGGKV} and the \emph{containment condition} of \cite{arxiv23:CGGKPV}.
-Roughly, this condition requires that for every input configuration of the honest parties, there is a common valid output for all potential input configurations that are similar to the real one.
-Here, the term \emph{similar} captures that some of the proposed inputs may come from corrupted parties, and that, if the network is asynchronous, some of the honest parties' proposals might appear to be missing due to high network delays.
+Afterwards, regardless of whether cryptographic setup is available or not, we add one more necessary condition, which is an adaptation of the \emph{similarity condition} of \cite{PODC23:CGGKV} and the \emph{containment condition} of \cite{PODC24:CGGKPV} to the network-agnostic model.
+Roughly, this requires that \emph{similar} honest inputs' configurations have a valid output in common.
+The term \emph{similar} captures that some of the proposed inputs may come from corrupted parties, and that, in asynchronous networks, some honest inputs may be missing due to high network delays.

 Finally, we show that, together, the aforementioned conditions are also sufficient by providing a universal protocol, that achieves network-agnostic $\ba$ for a given validity property whenever these conditions are satisfied.
 This is a more general variant of the protocol of \cite{constantinescu_ghinea_convex_consensus}.
 In particular, the requirement for solvability is precisely $n > 2 \cdot t_s + t_a$ together with the similarity condition assuming cryptographic setup, and $n > 3 \cdot t_s$ together with the similarity condition assuming no cryptographic setup.
 Our protocol is randomized, which is a requirement when the network may be asynchronous and $t_a > 0$ \cite{FLP}.